evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 ```

 Do the following things to develop the details page using your local changes:
-1. If you created an contract id, and navigated to it by submitting the alert, the contract id will appear within the url (e.g. "http://localhost:3000/dev.html#/dashboard.evan/0x08a76987Ac24750287Fcbf51378525aA62499228").
+1. If you created a contract ID and navigated to it by submitting the alert, the contract ID will appear within the URL (e.g. "http://localhost:3000/dev.html#/dashboard.evan/0x08a76987Ac24750287Fcbf51378525aA62499228").

-2. Copy the contract id and open you task creation DApp again on the following url : [http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test](http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test).
+2. Copy the contract ID and open you task creation ƉApp again on the following URL : [http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test](http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test).

-3. Append the contract id to your creation url and the contract will be loaded with your local changes. [http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test](http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test) =>  [http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test/0x08a76987Ac24750287Fcbf51378525aA62499228](http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test/0x08a76987Ac24750287Fcbf51378525aA62499228)
+3. Append the contract ID to your creation URL and the contract will be loaded with your local changes. [http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test](http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test) =>  [http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test/0x08a76987Ac24750287Fcbf51378525aA62499228](http://localhost:3000/dev.html#/dashboard.test/tutorialtask.test/0x08a76987Ac24750287Fcbf51378525aA62499228)

-# 4. Task detail
+# 4. Task Detail
-After the task contract was created, the task instance can be openend, but it will save its todos and resolvles into the browser localStorage.
-We will need the following things to handle our data within the blockchain:
+After the task contract was created, the task instance can be openend, but it will save its todos and resolves into the browser's local storage.
+We need to answer the following changes to handle our data within the blockchain:

 1. What should the detail component do?
-2. Handling of data contract list entries for todos and todo resolvles
+2. Handling of data contract list entries for todos and todo resolves
-2. Adjust detail component to handle new list entry features
+2. Adjust detail components to handle new list entry features

 ## 4.1 What should the detail component do?
-Using the data contract API we can add list entries to two, within the TaskDataContractFactory defined lists (todos, todologs), that includes list entries that are defined within the dbcp.json dataschema.
-In our case we specified, that we can add todos with the properties "title" and "id" to the todos and objects with the properties "solved" and "id" to the todologs.
-If we specify todoData that not respects the dbcp description, the blockchain-core will check the description and return error codes by using wrong values.
+Using the data contract API, we can add list entries to two, within the 'TaskDataContractFactory' defined lists (todos, todologs) that include list entries, which are defined within the dbcp.json data scheme.
+In our case, we specified that we can add todos with the properties 'title' and 'ID' to the todos and objects with the properties 'solved' and 'ID' to the todo logs.
+If we specify 'todoData' that not respect the DBCP description, the blockchain-core will check the description and return error codes by using wrong values.

-By why splitting up into two lists?
-Technically its possible to change and delete list entries.
-But if we want to handle the correct mind of blockchain logic, we should not change or delete any todo, so we can take our history, unchanged and comprehensible.
-This is, where the todolog list takes its role.
+But why splitting up into two lists?
+Technically it is possible to change and delete list entries.
+But if we want to handle the correct mind of blockchain logic, we should not change or delete any todo.
+On this way, we can save our history, unchanged and comprehensible.
+This is where the todo log list takes its role.
 New todos will be saved within the todos list.
-When we want to solve a todo, we will simply create a new todolog, with the same id as the todo.
-In future we can load both lists, so we can check, which todo is solved.
+When we want to solve a todo, we will simply create a new todo log, with the same ID as the todo.
+In future, we can load both lists, so we can check which todo was solved.

 ## 4.2 List Entry Dispatcher & Service
-Open the "services/task.ts" service and add the following function.
+Open the 'services/task.ts' service and add the following function.

 ```ts
   /**